 Waltz, Schnitzel and a Backpacking Break – Vienna, Austria

-Transport around the city is fantastic and makes it very easy to explore and take in all the sites on offer, and if all that exploring takes it out of you can dive into some local cuisine.
 Austrian food is similar to its German neighbour, with schnitzels galore and plenty of sausage, but the city is also famed for its wonderful cafes which have a long and distinguished history that dates back centuries.
-Rest those legs with a filter coffee (a process the Viennese claim to have invented!) and a glass of water, an age old Viennese tradition.
+Rest those legs with a filter coffee (a process the Viennese claim to have invented!) and a glass of water, an age-old Viennese tradition.

 Vienna echoes Paris in that backpackers will have to reach slightly deeper into their pockets than usual, but it is also similar in that it will leave you with a travelling experience you will never forget.
 It’ll also give you a nice break from slumming it before you end up in another hostel with ten strangers who haven’t changed their sock for a week!